dacap/sendfiles/README.md

 ## Usage

-We run the `receivefiles` in computer *A*:
+We run the `sendfiles -r` in computer *A* to receive files:

-    receivefiles
+    sendfiles receive

 And in other computer *B* we specify the files to transfer:

-    sendfiles package-windows.zip package-linux.zip
+    sendfiles send package-windows.zip package-linux.zip

 This will send `package-windows.zip` and `package-linux.zip` files from *B* to *A*.
 The IP of *A* is located automatically by *B* with a